On this page

 • Make your solution highly reliable and employ techniques such as those listed in Reliability.

 • Make it easy for your DevOps, admin, and support teams to use your solution's features and keep it running smoothly.
-Additionally, make it easy for your engineers to test your solution and deploy updates.
+Also, make it easy for your engineers to test your solution and deploy updates.

-• Assume many engineers will work on your solution over time.
+• Assume that many engineers will work on your solution over time.
 Make it easy for new engineers to understand your solution by avoiding complexity and modularizing your design.
 Be sure to document its design and implementation.

 • Consider evolution in your design and plan for it.
 Make it easy to resolve issues and for engineers to adapt it to changing requirements, technologies, and security challenges.